GaetanLepage/phd-manuscript/sections/5_rl/4_results/0_index.typ

 #include "figures/reward_function.typ"

 *Exponential scaling.*
-The base cost value is a scalar value between 0 and 1.
+The base cost value is a scalar value between 0 and 1 (see @sec:rl:problem:formulation:environment).
 For example, most experiments use the #acr("WER") maps values #wer-cost.
 A custom function #f-reward is designed to derive a reward signal from the underlying cost.
 Most importantly, #f-reward must be a decreasing function of #cost-t.